 Prizes from lotteries, bets and raffles organized by public bodies or entities that carry out non-profit social or welfare activities established in other Member States of the European Union or the European Economic Area and that pursue objectives identical to those of the organizations or entities indicated in the previous letter.

 Likewise, it must be taken into account that prizes derived from programs developed in the media in which no type of financial outlay is made to participate in them, and prizes derived from random combinations for advertising or promotional purposes may not be reduced in the amount of losses obtained in the game.

-Note: For the purposes of the provisions of article 33.5 d) of the Personal Income Tax Law , the definition of gambling referred to in article 3.a) of Law 13/2011 will be considered applicable. of May 27, regulating gambling, according to which gambling is understood as any activity in which amounts of money or objects economically evaluable in any way are risked on future and uncertain results, dependent to some extent on chance, and that allow their transfer between the participants, regardless of whether the degree of skill of the players predominates or whether they are exclusively or fundamentally due to luck, bet or chance.
+Note: For purposes of the provisions of article 33.5 d) of the Personal Income Tax Law , the definition of gambling referred to in the article will be considered applicable.
+3.a) of Law 13/2011, of May 27, on the regulation of gambling, according to which gambling is understood as any activity in which amounts of money or objects economically evaluable in any way are risked on future and uncertain results. , dependent to some extent on chance, and that allow their transfer between the participants, regardless of whether the degree of skill of the players predominates or whether they are exclusively or fundamentally luck, bet or chance.
 Prizes may be in cash or in kind depending on the type of game.

 E. Those derived from transfers with repurchase of the transferred asset.

 They cannot be included for liquidation purposes as capital losses in the same year in which those derived from the transfer of assets are generated, when the same assets transferred are reacquired within a specified period or, in the event that the assets transferred were securities or participations, when homogeneous securities or participations are acquired.

 This is considered to be those that come from the same issuer and are part of the same financial operation or respond to a unit of purpose, including the systematic obtaining of financing, that have the same nature and transmission regime and attribute to their holders substantially similar rights and obligations.